wp-plugins/popup-by-supsystic/readme.txt

 4. Popups with YouTube video

+== Other Notes ==

+Popup by Supsystic is very simple to install and use.
+The plugin has a very peculiar feature as in image/video popup  allowing to watch them in the very same window with a specific animated effect just by clicking on the thumbnails of the image/video, or links from “YouTube” and “Vimeo”.
+The Popup has its merits, as in:

+1. Immediate operation after activation, no need for additional image/video configurations or short coding

+2. Wide range of settings to configure the plugin and make it work for different tasks.
+More options of the Popup by Supsystic plugin:
+* modal window templates customization
+* font size customization
+* color customization,
+* wide range of styles set in the General Options section to make look the site more attractive
+* make a very peculiar look to the images and videos,
+* choose Popup by Suspstic future look and behavior right on the open page.

+= Main Features =

+Content Customization

+Use Popup Builder to compile different popups using varied content.
+Using Short Codes, HTML, and other codes provides popups with vide range of options.
+Popup Maker is similar in a way to WordPress when talking about adding content and popups.

+Using Popups

+Targeting Conditions feature is designed especially to connect the modal window to a specific user and show up at a given time and place.
+To improve the popups' effectiveness it is better to use Auto Open or Exit Intent Popup Extensions.

+A Popup Template Customization

+A default theme can be customized to meet all the requirements such as “Google Fonts colors”.
+To create unlimited themes for the plugin, just update the Unlimited Themes Extension.

+Auto Open Popups

+Auto Open Popups are the critical plugin that Modal Window uses when working with the WordPress Popup Plugins.
+The plugin has the following features:
+* Removing old conversion rates
+* Setting time delay before opening
+* Customizing cookies settings

+Popup Opening Animations

+WordPress Popup Plugin has a popup customization feature to make the final set based on several different opening animations.

+Theme Builder
+Theme has many options to use to the advantage to make the website popups look good, like:
+* Background Overlay,
+* Popup Container,
+* Close Button,
+* Background colors

+To add more content to the popups and make sure that this very content is visible to those, who are supposed to see it.

+Responsive Popups

+Responsive Popups tool set is used to create popups ready to be used for any device in no time, just by selecting the right option in this tool`s menu.

+Small size, Reliable with wide option range

+The plugin is as light.
+The website work will not be damaged.
+Popups will operate at a very high level with optimal uptime using optimization techniques and program enhancement.

 == Changelog ==

+= 1.0.8 =
+ * Added PopuUp Statistics - now you can view charts for your PopUps in admin area
+ * Video PopUps - Hide Controls option
+ * New PopUp Templates - 4 additional templates
+ * Fix php notice for enabled debug mode for some php versions on activation
+ * Added localization .pot file - in plugin folder lang/pps_lng.po
+ * Change Aweber listname - "Unique List ID" field label - to make it more clearer
+ * Fix issue for "Click on certain link / button / other element" - when there are more then one PopUp in post/page inserted
+ * Make PopUp admin tabs edit - responsive (usability)
+ * Make Animation selection - more obviously
+ * Admin popup system messages - make it design according to main admin design
+ * Animation duration - now in milliseconds (instead of seconds)
+ * Helper screen - for option
+ * PRO version integration
+ * Core code API improvements
+ * Minor issues fix

 = 1.0.7 =
  * Accept shortcodes in PopUp's text areas, footer note and even label